southernlabs/tnft-generator/docs/opensea-approach-guide.md

 You can test your collection on local machine.
 First make sure you have installed local blockchain in docker.

 - Make sure local blockhcain is running.
-Run `tondev se start`
+Run `everdev se start`
 - Navigate to "true-nft" directory: `cd true-nft`
 - Install all dependencies  `yarn install`
 - Run `lerna bootstrap`